Gokulame/spcs_dbt/README.md

-# spcs_dbtThis article will guide you through a step-by-step implementation of running dbt in Snowpark Container Services, covering everything from setup and containerisation all the way to scheduling and monitoring.
+# This article will guide you through a step-by-step implementation of running dbt in Snowpark Container Services, covering everything from setup and containerisation all the way to scheduling and monitoring.
 If you’re trying to create a simple containerised dbt setup, this guide will help you put all theory into action!

-.
-Pre-requisites
+* Pre-requisites
-A note about dbt and Snowflake OAuth
+* A note about dbt and Snowflake OAuth
-Setting up Snowflake objects for dbt
+* Setting up Snowflake objects for dbt
-Database and Schemas
+* Database and Schemas
 Virtual Warehouse
 Custom Role
 Setting up a working dbt repository